needle-mirror/needle-mirror.github.io/Readme.md

-Unity Package Mirror
+## Unity Package Mirror

-==
+<b>This project mirrors all packages available in the Unity Package Manager across all versions.
+This allows for easier comparison of versions, checking actual changelogs, and forking to do customisations while keeping a relatively safe upgrade path.</b>

-Why though?!
+#### Why though?!
--

 UPM (Unity Package Manager) is great.
 It solves a lot of painpoints of working with Unity - and, while at it, introduces some new ones!
 Namely, since it's introduction, a common response to bugs and issues in Unity packages is "well, the source code is in your hands, go fix it yourself".